chrisl8/Witchazzan/README.md

 ## How to Play the Game

-Just navigate to [https://witchazzan.com](https://witchazzan.com) where the game is up and live.
+Just navigate to [https://witchazzan.com](https://witchazzan.com) where the game is up and running live now.

 ## About the Code

-**IT LIVES!** After a break of almost two years, we are working on this project again!
-The back end server is now built in Node.js, and is included in this repository.

-This is the start of a game that [doby162](https://github.com/doby162) and [chrisl8](https://github.com/chrisl8) are building.
+This is a multiplayer game with a back end server and front end game that runs in a web browser.

 The game exists in two parts:
 1. A Phaser 3 based JavaScript web front end.
 2. A Node.js JavaScript server.

 Both parts are required for the game to function.
+Both parts are contained together in this repository.

 ## How to Run a Local Copy for DEVELOPMENT!